Explanations » A1 Grammar Explanations » Basic word order in English

 • She is waiting.

-We use it or they as subject, to talk about something that we mentioned before.
+We use it or they as a subject to talk about something that we mentioned before.

 • I like your guitar.
-It is nice.
-(NOT I like your guitar.
-Is nice.)
+It is nice. blank

 • Can you see those trees?
-They are beautiful.
-(NOT Can you see those trees?
-Are beautiful.)
+They are beautiful. blank

 We don’t include the subject in imperative sentences.